Master of Laws

-- A candidate must satisfactorily complete two, 7,000-8,000 word research essays, chosen from any Adelaide Law Masters 3 unit courses.
+- A candidate must satisfactorily complete two, 7,000-8,000 word research essays, chosen from any Adelaide Law master's 3 unit courses - please note undertaking this option does not increase the unit value of the postgraduate course from 3 units.
 These research essays are in addition to any other course assessment requirements.
 Where a research essay is part of the course assessment, the word limit can be extended to 7,000-8,000 words to satisfy this requirement.

-Either of these two options can be undertaken once a minimum of 12 units towards the program has been successfully completed by the candidate.
+Either of these two options can be undertaken once a minimum of 12 units towards the degree has been successfully completed by the candidate.

 Academic Program Rules